danil0110/programming-labs-semester-1/README.md

-# programminglabs
+# Programming Labs (Semester 1)
-This is my personal repository with all my labs for the Programming.
+This is a repository with all labs for 10th variant.